kamilburda/gimp-export-layers/README.md

     chmod +x "export_layers.py"

-GIMP for OS X may have Python 2.6 bundled, which won't work with this plug-in, since Python 2.7 is required.
+GIMP for OS X may have Python 2.6 bundled, which will not work with this plug-in, since Python 2.7 is required.
 Install Python 2.7 (if not already), open `/Applications/Gimp.app/Contents/Resources/lib/gimp/2.0/interpreters/pygimp.interp` and change its contents to the following: